Statistics (YTD)

 'The Drawdown Duration is the length of any peak to peak period, or the time between new equity highs.
 The Avg Drawdown Duration is the average amount of time an investment has seen between peaks (equity highs), or in other terms the average of time under water of all drawdowns.
 So in contrast to the Maximum duration it does not measure only one drawdown event but calculates the average of all.'

-• Compared with the benchmark SPY (123 days) in the period of the last 5 years, the average days below previous high of 50 days of US Market Strategy Unhedged is lower, thus better.
+• Compared with the benchmark SPY (123 days) in the period of the last 5 years, the average time in days below previous high water mark of 50 days of US Market Strategy Unhedged is smaller, thus better.

-• Looking at average days under water in of 68 days in the period of the last 3 years, we see it is relatively smaller, thus better in comparison to SPY (177 days).
+• Looking at average time in days below previous high water mark in of 68 days in the period of the last 3 years, we see it is relatively smaller, thus better in comparison to SPY (177 days).

 Performance (YTD)